Sagnac/Zernike.jl/README.md

 ----

-## `W(ρ, θ, OPD, n_max)`
+## `wavefront(ρ, θ, OPD, n_max)`

 Estimates wavefront error by expressing optical aberrations as a linear combination of weighted Zernike polynomials using a linear least squares method.
-The accuracy of this type of wavefront reconstruction represented as an expanded series depends upon a sufficiently sampled phase field and a suitable choice of the fitting order n_max.
+The accuracy of this type of wavefront reconstruction represented as an expanded series depends upon a sufficiently sampled phase field and a suitable choice of the fitting order `n_max`.

 `ρ`, `θ`, and `OPD` must be floating-point vectors of equal length; at each specific index the values are elements of an ordered triple over the exit pupil.